dmail-old/lab/README.md

 export default User;
 ```

-There is not much to say about the code above :)

 ## Install

 There is no public version for now and the code is written in ES6 and has no ES5 build.
+It means you have to use lab.js inside an ES6 environment with module loader & transpilation.
-I recommend this commit as the latest "stable" version of lab.js.
+I recommend this command to get the latest "stable" version of lab.js.

 `npm i --ignore-scripts --production https://github.com/dmail/lab.git#5aa6f70d5a72431632409b19978a58d790eb91e8`.